About the Role

 Poetry Ireland’s inaugural Poet in Residence is award-winning poet Catherine Ann Cullen.

 Catherine Ann was appointed to the part-time post for a two-year period beginning in October 2019.
-The Poet in Residence role is part of an exciting neighbourhood project which engages with the many communities who call the north inner city home.
+The Poet in Residence role is part of an exciting neighbourhood project which engages with the many communities who call north inner Dublin city home.

 Catherine Ann’s role involves extensive work with a number of diverse communities including the SAOL project for women, the Pathways Centre for former prisoners, as well as schools, libraries, youth and adult groups and many more.
 Making a visible impact in the local community is a core aim of the residency scheme and the Poet in Residence also has time to engage in their own creative work and to develop commissioned work for Poetry Ireland.